Dallas–Fort Worth Film Critics Association

-The Dallas–Fort Worth Film Critics Association (DFWFCA) is an organization of 25 print, radio/TV and internet journalists from Dallas–Fort Worth-based publications.
+The Dallas–Fort Worth Film Critics Association (DFWFCA) is an organization of over 20 print, radio/TV and internet journalists from Dallas–Fort Worth-based publications.
 In December of each year, the DFWFCA meets to vote on their Dallas–Fort Worth Film Critics Association Awards for films released in the same calendar year.

 In December 2006, the Miami Herald described the association as "one of the most reliable bellwethers of the Academy Award for Best Picture."